 As an alternative to the State-sponsored health insurance program, enrollment in an HMO shall be offered to those employees residing in areas where qualified licensed HMOs are in operation.
-For NHMO see Appendix H-1.
-The State shall pay the same dollar value contribution toward HMO membership (per enrolled employee) as is paid to State-sponsored health insurance program for both employee employee/dependent coverage, except where the membership cost is less than the State-sponsored health insurance program premium.
+For NHMO see Appendix F-1.
+The State shall pay the same dollar value contribution toward HMO membership (per enrolled employee) as is paid to the State-sponsored health insurance program for both employee and employee/dependent coverage, except where the membership cost is less than the State-sponsored health insurance program premium.
 In such case, the State shall pay that rate published by the Employee Benefits Division.
 If an employee moves to a new permanent residence outside the service area of the authorized HMO in which s/he is enrolled, the employee may transfer such enrollment to the State Health Plan or to another authorized HMO serving the new residence area.
 The Employer shall pay 95% of the HMO premium up to the amount paid for the same coverage code under the State Health Plan PPO.
 Under the NHMO, the Employer shall pay 85% of the HMO premium up to the amount paid for the same coverage code under the NSHP PPO.

 The Employer and MCO shall jointly review (through a new or existing committee) the continued and new offering of any HMO to employees in the Bargaining Unit.
-The continued offering and new offering of any HMO shall be subject to the approval of MCO, provided that nothing herein shall limit the Employer from complying with statutory requirements to offer employees at least one HMO enrollment option, when available.
 The review process shall be consistent and coordinated (in substance and timing) with the procedures currently established by the Employer through other collective bargaining contracts.